 Geneva and Lausanne are the two main railway hubs in the region – it may be necessary to transfer here to slower regional trains to reach small towns.
 Both Genève and Lausanne have high-speed TGV Lyria train links to Paris, while further TGV trains go from Genève to the south of France.

-Check public transportation timetables and buy the cheapest train tickets online from Swiss Railways.
+Check public transportation timetables and buy the cheapest train tickets online from Trainline or Omio, which are often easier to use than Swiss Railways, which assumes the possession of a half-fare card as default.

 Driving around Lake Geneva